 - Schedule decisions – What we prioritize during the week.
 Should I spend time with people who will help me in my relationship with God, or choose to be alone?

 - Relationship decisions – Which relationships should I invest in?
 Will I be honest with my spouse or choose to be hidden?
 What are the consequences of these decisions?

 - Life decisions – Big choices that will affect our lives in a major way.
 Should I marry this person?
 Should I take that job?
 Should I move there?

-Making any of these decisions without regard to the impact our choices have on our ability to remain intimately close to God and able to live a life of love is to say we don’t believe we need to apply the Bible to our lives.
+Making any of these decisions without regard to the impact on our ability to remain intimately close to God is a mistake.
+If our choices make us unable to live a life of love, we’re essentially saying we don’t believe we need to apply the Bible to our lives.
 Again, the choices we make will either draw us closer to God, or push us farther away.

-It makes God happy when we give our lives to him as a sacrifice, no longer trying to control them for ourselves but willing to do whatever God wants because we are grateful for what he has done for us.
+It makes God happy when we give our lives to him as a sacrifice.
+He feels loved when we give up control, and are willing to do whatever he wants out of our grateful for what he has done for us.

-- Do you conform to the pattern of the world in your decision-making?
+- Do you conform to the pattern of the world in your decision making process?

 - What’s the “pattern of the world” in your case when making big decisions?